 - Remove the stems from the kale.
 To strip the kale, grab onto the stem and pull the leaves off.
 Chop the leaves into bite-size pieces or just use your fingers to tear them into smaller pieces.

-- You’ll need a dutch oven, medium-sized or large.
+- You’ll need a Dutch oven, medium-sized or large.

 - If you want to make it more kid-friendly, you can use a mild sausage and it will still have an incredible flavor.